Schramm-Loewner evolution in 2d rigidity percolation

-\textit{Introduction} -- Rigidity percolation (RP) \cite{Thorpe1983} is a simple framework to model the emergence of mechanical stability in disordered media: as the density of microscopic components is increased, they form structures, rigid under deformation which eventually percolate the whole system, ensuring resistance to macroscopic constraints.
-This framework has been successfully applied to understand and predict mechanical behaviours in a wealth of physical systems, in particular in soft matter and biology \cite{Thorpe2000,Head2003,Sahimi2009,Broedersz2011,mehdi2019,Gurmessa2019,Petridou2021,Jackson2022,mehdi2022,Lenne2022}, demonstrating the necessity for in-depth theoretical understanding of RP.
-A considerable amount of work has been in particular devoted to the study of the onset of rigidity \cite{deGennes1976,Feng1984,Kantor1984,JacobsThorpe1995,Moukarzel1997,Duxbury1998,Moukarzel1999,Head2003,Plischke2007,Broedersz2011,xiaoming2015,Liarte_2016,Liu2019,mehdi2019,nina2022}.
-Here we focus on the two dimensional case with purely central forces, where the RP phase transition falls in the realm of critical phenomena.
-The main critical exponents, $\nu$ and $\beta$, controlling the behaviour of the correlation length and the order parameter at the transition, were determined numerically and found to define a potentially new universality class \cite{JacobsThorpe1995}, distinct in particular from standard, uncorrelated connectivity percolation (CP) \cite{AharonyBook}.
-The RP problem is indeed intrinsically long ranged: while in CP the removal of a bond might at most separate a cluster into two pieces, in RP it can destroy rigidity over a whole region as the rigid cluster breaks into many small rigid bodies connected by pivot joints \cite{JacobsThorpe1995,Moukarzel1999}.
-Nevertheless, the nature of the RP transition, and how it differs from CP, has been a long-standing question \cite{deGennes1976,Feng1984,Kantor1984,Moukarzel1999,Plischke2007,Liu2019,nina2022} and is still not fully understood to date.
+Rigidity percolation (RP) \cite{Thorpe1983} plays a key role in this context, as a simple framework to model the emergence of mechanical stability in a disordered network: as the density of microscopic components is increased, they form structures, rigid under deformation which eventually percolate the whole system, ensuring resistance to macroscopic constraints.
+The sudden change of mechanical state --from fluid to rigid, gets recasted in the well-known language of percolation theory and controlled by the percolation order parameter, the probability that a network component belongs to the percolating rigid cluster.
+RP thus represents a general framework to model the solidification of amorphous media, and has been successfully applied to understand the mechanical behaviour of the materials listed above \cite{Thorpe2000,mehdi2019,mehdi2022,Head2003,Broedersz2011,Gurmessa2019,Petridou2021,Jackson2022,Lenne2022}.
+A considerable amount of work has been devoted to the onset of rigidity \cite{deGennes1976,Feng1984,Kantor1984,JacobsThorpe1995,Moukarzel1997,Duxbury1998,Moukarzel1999,Head2003,Plischke2007,Broedersz2011,xiaoming2015,ellenbroek2015,silke2016,Liarte_2016,Liu2019,mehdi2019,nina2022} corresponding in many cases to second-order transitions defining new universality classes.
+Their characterisation remains however limited to the numerical measurement of the main critical exponents, eg. $\nu$ and $\beta$ controlling respectively the behaviour of the correlation length and the order parameter at the transition.

+RP is notably found to be distinct from connectivity percolation (CP) \cite{JacobsThorpe1995,Liu2019}, which is simply defined by the emergence of a (non-rigid) percolating cluster and features a rich and well-studied critical behaviour, with clusters becoming random fractals \cite{AharonyBook}.
+RP adds the mechanical dimension to the problem making it intrinsically non-local, where the removal of a bond may destroy rigidity over a large region \cite{JacobsThorpe1995,Moukarzel1999}.
+RP transitions remain therefore much less understood: the computation of the critical exponents, the possible connections with CP and the possible unification of different RP universality classes are long-standing questions \cite{deGennes1976,Feng1984,Kantor1984,Moukarzel1999,Plischke2007,Liu2019,nina2022} still not fully resolved to date.